Ahhhh the lurking end of 2019 and a new decade looming. Does the word 2020 give you chills? Make you nervous? Excited? Apprehensive?

 When a new year swings around a lot of us feel pressured to take stocktake of our lives, review what we achieved over the past year and set kickass one’s for the next.

-Whether you are graduating, choosing an internship, applying for jobs or making a career move … life may feel quite chaotic right now.
+Whether you are graduating, choosing an internship, applying for jobs, making a career move or maybe considering to withdraw form uni altogether … life may feel quite chaotic right now.

 And like all Career Hacks articles, here’s your step-by-step guide on how to do just that.

-1 // Since when did having a ‘plan’ equate to being successful?
+1 // Since when did having a ‘plan’ equate having your sh*t together or being successful?

 I can’t pinpoint it exactly, but there was a definite shift during my degree when not having a 20-step career plan, complete with a powerpoint presentation and justification of pain points was frowned upon and sometimes downright smirked at.